 Percentage of recent UK graduates working in non-graduate roles | Source: ONS

-The majority (76%) of UK firms believe a lack of work experience is the reason why young people are unprepared for work.
+They believe a lack work experience and soft skills is the reason why young people are not ‘work-ready’.

 Based on a large-scale survey of 2,885 businesses across the UK.
 See: British Chambers of Commerce (2014) Workforce Survey 2014